Medical Billing 101: Understanding Medical Billing Fundamentals

 - Thoroughly documenting the patient’s medical history, examination findings, diagnoses, and treatment plans.

-- Assigning appropriate codes using standardized code sets, such as the International Classification of Diseases, 10th Revision (ICD-10) for diagnoses, and Current Procedural Terminology (CPT) for procedures and services.
+- Assigning appropriate codes using standardized code sets, such as the ICD-10 codes for diagnoses and CPT codes for procedures and services.

 - Ensuring documentation supports the medical necessity of the services provided.